rmolinari/thesis_1999/1999_thesis.typ

 $s dubpr$.

 When boiled down, the problem is the tension between the definitions of the functions $Delta(C)$ and $Gamma_j(C)$.
-The apparent need to keep the definition of $Gamma_j(C)$ synchronozed with enumerations into the set $G$ conflicts with the more subdued approach needed to keep $Delta(C)$ consistent.
+The apparent need to keep the definition of $Gamma_j(C)$ synchronized with enumerations into the set $G$ conflicts with the more subdued approach needed to keep $Delta(C)$ consistent.
 The inconsistency sneaks in when we "back the wrong horse," in committing to the wrong
 $G$-change, rather than waiting for the one associated with a $Delta(C \; j)$-definition to pan out.